LevonYedigaryan/Group-Project-OOP-Section-C/README.md

 As GitHub did not allow us to add folders, while our program relies on two such folders, we decided to add everything in one zip file.

+Please extract the file LevonYedigaryan_DianaStepanyan_OOP_GroupProject.zip then go to the following direction,

+OOP Group Project\Enigma Machine

-Please compile and run the GUI.java file inside the OOP Group Project\Enigma Machine to use our program.
+To use our program please compile and run the GUI.java file inside.